 None of the military services or government departments will complete your application until they receive a DD Form 2088 from the Archdiocese for the Military Services.
 To receive the AMS endorsement you must submit an application that can be found on our website.
-In addition to the application, you must submit a photograph of themselves, a letter of permission from their Ordinary for the particular ministry they are seeking to perform (i.e., Army active duty military chaplain, Air National Guard, contract priest at xxx installation, etc.), a signed and stamped original of the Dallas Charter statement from their Ordinary, and proof of Youth Protection training mandated by the Dallas Charter.
+In addition to the application, you must submit a photograph of themselves (yourself), a letter of permission from their (your) Ordinary for the particular ministry they are seeking (you seek) to perform. (i.e., Army active duty military chaplain, Air National Guard, contract priest at xxx installation, etc.), a signed and stamped original of the Dallas Charter statement from their Ordinary, and proof of Youth Protection training mandated by the Dallas Charter.

 4. What is an endorsement and what is a DD Form 2088?
 How does an endorsement differ from faculties?

 A completed DD Form 2088 issued by the AMS is the statement of endorsement.
 For Catholic priests the Archdiocese for the Military Services is the only organization that can issue the DD Form 2088.
 It allows the government to process the priest’s government application and to eventually accept the priest in the military or issue a contract, whatever the situation warrants.
 Without the properly completed and signed DD Form 2088, the priest cannot be accepted into the military or issued a contract.
 The AMS endorsement does not mean that the priest has AMS faculties.